ralight/ralcalc/readme.txt

 results.
 Only the common engineering prefixes that are powers a multiple of three are used, so G, M, k, m, u, n, etc.

+Numbers can be input using an "e" to indicate a power of ten, so

+= 1e-3*1000
+1e-3*1000 = 1

+ralcalc expects the SI prefixes to be at the end of a number, so 1e-3n is valid but 1ne-3 is not.
+Basically, I'd avoid mixing the two.

 Version information can be shown with:

 = -h